svewap/nnrestapi/Documentation/Localization/Index.rst

 So where is the problem?
 ~~~~~~~~~

-The problem is, the way TYPO3 stores localized data in the database: Under the hood TYPO3 **always** creates unique
+The difficulty is, the way TYPO3 stores localized data in the database: Under the hood TYPO3 **always** creates unique
 UIDs for every localized entry and content.
 This is because TYPO3 uses only **one field** as unique identifier in
 the database (the field ``uid``) - not two fields (e.g. ``uid`` and ``sys_language_uid``).

-The English database-row of the "Killer Tomatoes" might have ``uid = 123``, but the German translation will definitly
+The English database-row of the "Killer Tomatoes" might have ``uid = 123``, but the German translation will definitely
 have some other ``uid`` - maybe ``281`` or something else.
 In the "connected mode" Typo3 will link these two rows
 to each other using the field ``l10n_parent``.
 The field ``l10n_parent`` of the German translation will be set
 to ``123`` which is the uid of the movie in the base-language (English).